 Ways to Clean your Shower Drain

 It’s very alarming to see that as you take your shower, the water starts pooling under your feet.
-This is mainly because it calls for your attention to clean the shower drain.
+This is mainly because it calls for your attention to clean your shower drain.
 How does one clean a drain?
 If you find yourself asking this, well we’ve got the answer for you.
 But before we go to the steps, we’d like to give a reminder to make sure that the problem won’t last as it may cause odor problems, mold, and overflowing water which are the ingredients to having a complete disaster.

 Now let’s get down to business and learn some steps on how to have your drain working in no time without the expense of having a professional do a minor job.
 Remember that clogged drain is mostly caused by hair buildup and residue from your shampoo and soap.
 For the hair buildup, know that each strand of hair that your sight misses, is a strand added to the others that have already gone down the drain.
 And this causes the clog.
 This is why it’s very important to keep your clean show drain to avoid troubles of adding drain-cleaning to your chores.

 The simplest solution of all is using a plunger.
 It works just as effective as it does a toilet especially when there’s standing water in your tub.
 Just plunge a few times and the water should quickly and freely flow down your pipe.